 Our compelling narratives and evocative photographs capture our clients’ life stories in a way no one else can.
-With a high degree of professionalism we weave together the threads of our clients’ lives to create exceptional heirloom memoirs that can be passed proudly to future generations.
+We weave together the threads of our clients’ lives to create exceptional heirloom memoirs that can be passed proudly to future generations.
 Richly illustrated and deeply researched — our last project included a fact-finding mission to Italy, the ancestral home of our client — our books showcase the joys and struggles of our subjects’ varied lives.

 Flip through excerpts from Giovanna Bueti: A Life, a 240-page tribute to an Italian-American immigrant and her family.
 The 8 x 10 inch hardcover is printed on premium paper and features original and archival photographs.
 (The Story Project zealously guards the privacy of its clients.
 This book excerpt is presented with the express permission of the Bueti family.)

 A companion volume to Giovanna Bueti: A Life, in which The Story Project uncovered previously unknown information about the family.

 We like to think of our Short Takes as a brief encounter with a subject.
 Short but not insubstantial, Short Takes run the gamut from milestone birthdays, to retirement tributes, to graduation gifts and much, much more.
 Below is a sample of our work, a 48-page chronicle of a young couple’s love story, created to celebrate their first wedding anniversary.
 The book, designed in-house at The Story Project, includes original photos and archival material.

 True North: A Love Story In Five Maps recounts a couple’s courtship through their travels and adventures.